osquery/osquery/docs/wiki/deployment/process-auditing.md

 If you would like to debug the raw audit events as `osqueryd` sees them, use the hidden flag `--audit_debug`.
 This will print all of the RAW audit lines to osquery's `stdout`.

+> NOTICE: Linux systems running `journald` will collect logging data originating from the kernel audit subsystem (something that osquery enables) from several sources, including audit records.
+To avoid performance problems on busy boxes (specially when osquery event tables are enabled), it is recommended to mask audit logs from entering the journal with the following command `systemctl mask --now systemd-journald-audit.socket`.

 ## User event auditing with Audit

 On Linux, a companion table called `user_events` is included that provides several authentication-based events.
 If you are enabling process auditing it should be trivial to also include this table.